-- 3. Any person or body may refer any matter which gives a cause for concern about a medical student's fitness to practise to the FTP Committee in accordance with these procedures. - 4.
+- (a) the matter should be dismissed (because it is frivolous, vexatious, insufficiently serious, or for some other reason); - (b) the matter should be referred to the Student Progress Panel for support; - (c) the matter should be initially handled informally and the student shall be issued with a warning - (d) the matter should be referred to the FTP Committee in accordance with these procedures. - 4.
 Where the FTP Committee considers that there is a question to be determined concerning the fitness to practise of a medical student, the FTP Committee shall appoint an Investigator who shall report to the FTP Committee.
-Having considered the Investigator's report, the FTP Committee may refer the matter to a Fitness to Practise Adjudication Panel (FTP Adjudication Panel) to consider Adjudication whether the student is fit to practise medicine or whether to impose sanctions (which include formal Panel. warnings, conditions, and suspension or removal from the Medical Students Register).

-5. A medical student shall, if required to do so, attend meetings and/or hearings with the FTP Committee, an Investigator, and a FTP Adjudication Panel.
-A medical student and the FTP Committee may appeal to a Fitness to Practise Appeal Panel (FTP Appeal Panel) on grounds specified in these Appeal. procedures.

-- 6. Fitness to practise issues can arise from a student's conduct, health, or performance.
+Having considered the Investigator's report, the FTP Committee may refer the matter to a Fitness to Practise Adjudication Panel (FTP Adjudication Panel) to consider whether the student is fit to practise medicine or whether to impose sanctions (which include formal warnings, conditions, and suspension or removal from the Medical Students Register). - 5.
+A medical student shall, if required to do so, attend meetings and/or hearings with the FTP Committee, an Investigator, and a FTP Adjudication Panel.
+A medical student and the FTP Committee may appeal to a Fitness to Practise Appeal Panel (FTP Appeal Panel) on grounds specified in these procedures. - 6.
+Fitness to practise issues can arise from a student's conduct, health, or performance.
 Medical students have a responsibility to report any illness or disability that may affect their fitness to practise to their Senior Tutor or Director of Studies and, as appropriate, to the Director of Medical Education in the Faculty of Clinical Medicine or the Director of Education (Biological Sciences) in the Faculty of Biology. - 7.
 The University also has a duty to support its medical students.
-The Medical and Veterinary Medical and Student Progress Panel (MVSPP) monitors the academic performance and progress of preclinical and Student clinical medical students, including issues relating to ill health and any other cause for concern which Progress Panel. does not merit a referral to the FTP Committee.

-- 8. A student who wishes to remain on the Medical Students Register will be expected to co-operate with obtaining such reports from the University's Occupational Health Service and/or other experts as may be deemed necessary. - 9.
+The Medical and Veterinary Student Progress Panel (MVSPP) monitors the academic performance and progress of preclinical and clinical medical students, including issues relating to ill health and any other cause for concern which does not merit a referral to the FTP Committee. - 8.
+A student who wishes to remain on the Medical Students Register will be expected to co-operate with obtaining such reports from the University's Occupational Health Service and/or other experts as may be deemed necessary. - 9.
 When applying for provisional registration with the General Medical Council, medical students are required to inform the GMC of the details of any referral to the FTP Committee and any and all matters that might have a bearing on her or his fitness to practise.